Church architecture in England: The Middle Ages

 The next development was due to the mobility of the master masons whose work this was.
 They followed the Crusades and built their own churches in the Holy Land, most notably the Church of St. Anne in Jerusalem.
 However, they also noticed that the local Muslim architecture deployed the much more flexible two-point or Gothic arch.
 The semi-circular arch was heavy and, in spite of this, resulted in weaknesses when two barrel vaults intersected.
 The 'gothic arch' on the other hand was stronger and could be used to make for wider unsupported spaces.

-Thus there came to Europe, first the narrow, lancet window, often found in pairs or triplets, called in England the Early English style (here seen at Salisbury cathedral).
-Examples of parish churches include Eaton Bray in Bedfordshire and West Walton in Norfolk; it is most commonly found in the south eastern counties.
+Thus there came to Europe, first the narrow, lancet window, often found in pairs or triplets, called in England the Early English style (here seen at Salisbury Cathedral).
+Examples of parish churches include Eaton Bray in Bedfordshire and West Walton in Norfolk; it is most commonly found in the southeastern counties.
 The style was spare, simple and monastic in character with little carving The period is reckoned by Pevsner to run from about 1190 to 1250.
 In spite of its name the style was at one time called the French style and it is to be found all over the British Isles.